Reservation Request | Procedures and Priorities

 Only McCombs School faculty members and doctoral students are permitted to reserve the Behavioral Research Laboratory at this time.
 A reservation request form for the Behavioral Research Laboratory can be found below.
 Submitting a completed request form online is the first step in the reservation process.

-Reservations will only be entered on the Reservation Calendar for requests that are fully complete.
+Reservations will only be entered on the Reservation Calendar for requests that are completed in full.
 If not complete, the Behavioral Research Laboratory staff will return the request to the requester for completion.
 Reservation requests will generally be processed by the Behavioral Research Laboratory staff.
 If laboratory usage issues arise that cannot be solved by individual researchers or by following the priorities described below, they will be referred to the Behavioral Research Laboratory Committee.

 Actual use of the Behavioral Research Laboratory requires that a researcher has received prior project-specific IRB approval for the use of human subjects.
 Reservations are subject to cancellation if IRB approval has not been received two weeks prior to the conduct of the research and will be automatically cancelled if the project has not been approved one week before the time of the reservation.